Vintage French hat box by Lilly

 The most iconic luxury box in France is without contest the Hermès box: rounded, rectangular, squared… different formats to wrap the superb Hermès pieces.
 Did you know that these orange boxes date back to the Second World War?
 If this luxury paper box has always been the packaging for Hermès, it was initially off-white.
 In 1942, a shortage of off-white cardboard led to a new color, actually the only one available at that time: the orange.
 The iconic “orange Hermès” color was born.

-The luxury hat box is covered with Toile de Jouy fabric.
+The vintage French hat box is covered with Toile de Jouy fabric.
 Watch the different perspectives with attention, they reveal subtle details and symbols from the 18th century.
 Toile de Jouy is an historical French luxury know-how: the original manufacture opened in 1760 in Jouy en Josas (a tiny village very close to Versailles).
 Centuries later, Toile de Jouy timeless designs remain French icons.
 Dior recently launched a homeware collection with precious Toile de Jouy designs, a tribute to Christian Dior himself who loved the refinements of these 18th century designs.
 Even, Toile de Jouy covered the furniture of the Christian Dior very first boutique 30 avenue Montaigne in Paris in 1947.

 On the inside, the hat box is covered with a water-green suede from Pierre Frey, a French luxury Maison founded in 1935.
 For three generations, Pierre Frey designs and produces fabrics, wallpapers, rugs and furniture in France.
 They honour French traditions and luxury style, taking inspiration in a collection of over 25,000 documents, dating from the sixteenth century to the present.

-Would you guess how many days Lilly needs to create this hat box?
-For one hat box, at least 2 full days are necessary.
+Would you guess how many days Lilly needs to create this vintage French hat box?
+For one French hat box, at least 2 full days are necessary.
 It requires a great mastery in several techniques, and also patience!
 Cutting, couture, sticking, drying… The luxury hat box will be finally ready to join your home.
 All that remains is to choose where to display it: it can be an elegant decor in your room or else used in your closet to host your accessories (belts, scarves…) or your lingerie.